 Driving along the main road from Grenaa to Randers you pass Gammel Estrup on your right-hand side shortly after leaving Auning.
 On the left-hand side of the road is Helligbjerget (Holy Hill), which down the ages has served as a landmark and viewing point.
 The manor is a Renaissance building in red brick with a courtyard surrounded by a moat.
 For over 600 years Gammel Estrup was passed down by inheritance - until it was finally sold in 1926.
 As you pass the manor you can also see the extensive farm buildings.

-A tour of Gammel Estrup’s magnificent halls and rooms gives unique insight into 600 years of the grand life of the Danish aristocracy.
-The individual rooms are furnished to show how the rooms might have been laid out during the centuries when the manor was inhabited.
+The individual rooms of the manor are furnished to show how the rooms might have been laid out during the centuries when the manor was inhabited.

 At Gammel Estrup, a lot of the original gardens have been preserved.
 The natural focus of the gardens is the two elegant orangeries from 1725-26.